csc-training/csc-env-eff/_slides/10_speed_up_jobs.md

       - Ask experienced colleagues or <servicedesk@csc.fi> for guidance
 - Consider:
    - The software that solves your problem the fastest might not always be the best!
-      - Issues like ease-of-use, energy efficiency and memory/disk demands are also highly relevant
+      - Issues like ease-of-use and memory/disk demands are also highly relevant
    - Start simple and gradually use more complex approaches if needed

 # First steps for fast jobs (2/2)